muhammudali/MicroServiceMock/README.md

 # MicroServiceMock
-Creating a microservice that is a sample g
+Creating a microservice that is a sample